astrovm/hosty/README.md

 Still, you may not like to trust me, you can also install hosty without automatic code updates and manually check if updates are available.

+You will also be asked if you want to automatically run hosty to update your hosts file with the latest domains list.

 ## Run hosty

 Enable system-wide ad blocking with: